International Development Studies

 POLC78H3 Political Analysis I

-WSTB05H3 Understanding Power and Knowledge in Research
+WSTB05H3 Power in Knowledge Production

 4. Research in International Development Requirement (0.5 credit):